DeeKayHT/RayTracer/README.md

 RayTracer
 =========

 A simple raytracer made from scratch for a school assignment back in 2009.
-The program currently runs only on Windows and is only able to render a 640x480 image showing three colored balls, one glass ball, and a few colored planes.
+The program is currently only able to render a 640x480 image showing three colored balls, one glass ball, and a few colored planes.
 Some effects rendered are reflections, refractions, soft shadows, and depth-of-field (motion-blur is available, but must be enabled through code).

+The source is compatible with both Linux and Windows.

 Plans for the future: